-The Window and Door Regs
+The Window and Door Regulations for New Build Homes

-Part B – Fire Safety
+Part B – Fire safety

 Part F – Ventilation

 With the ever-increasing thermal and air permeability performance of building materials, and the strict requirements of Part L (Conservation of Fuel & Power), which are only going to get tighter over the coming years, allowance needs to be made to ensure that homes have proper ventilation.
 As such, the requirements of Part F have been increased, and from June 2022, habitable rooms and kitchens require 8,000mm2 EA, while bathrooms require 4,000mm2 EA (our Triton XS16 trickle vents give 4,600mm2 EA per vent!) in multi-story houses.
 Single-story homes differ in that the usable rooms and kitchens require 10,000mm2 EA, while the bathrooms require 4,000mm2 EA.

 Part K – Protection from falling, collision and impact

 In terms of windows and doors, this regulation can be broken down into two parts:

 This ensures that a person will not be severely injured by broken glass if they fall into a window or door.
 The regulation states that safety glazing is required for “critical locations”.
 These are deemed as any section of a window that falls below 800mm from the finished floor level (FFL) and any section of a door or window located within 300mm either side of a door, up to 1500mm from FFL.

 Protection from falling